abdul4rehman215/Kaggle-AI-Agents-Vibe-Coding-Portfolio/README.md

 # 📌 Repository Status

-This repository is currently in the early setup and documentation phase.
+This repository has completed the foundation, Day 1, and Day 2 documentation phases, and is ready to continue into the remaining course units.

 Completed so far: